 Matthew Rivera and Evan Sennett are from Louisville, Kentucky and have been making films together for ten years.
-The beginnings were humble: clay, legos and a point-and-shoot camera were all they needed to get into the picture business.
-Now they've got a gang of trusty Louisville artists by their side and a 16mm camera to boot, but the original spirit remains.
-With a Rivera-Sennett picture you're in for a healthy dose of romance, violence and action.
+The beginnings were humble: clay, legos and a point-and-shoot camera were all they needed.
+Now they work with actors, musicians, filmmakers and a 16mm camera, but the original spirit remains.
+With a Rivera-Sennett picture you're in for a healthy dose of romance, action and mystery.
 The pair have written and directed seven short films that have played in festivals in the U.S., England, France, Russia, Brazil, Israel, India, the Dominican Republic, Spain, Canada, Belgium and Serbia.
-They are currently working on an 8th film to be completed this year.
+They are currently working on a new film to be completed this year.

 "George had turned at the sound of her arrival.
 For a moment he contemplated her, as one who has fallen out of heaven.
 He saw radiant joy in her face, he saw the flowers beat against her dress in blue waves.
 The bushes above them closed.
 He stepped quickly forward and kissed her."